autumn-info-442a/Homework1/Homework2.md

   - User can edit message by clicking on pencil icon, or delete from message pool by clicking on x icon

-When the Save button is clicked, settings data for all user inputs will be saved locally (pre-made and custom messages, # of videos, duration of message) and page closes.
+When the Save button is clicked, settings data for all user inputs will be saved locally (pre-made and custom messages, # of videos) and page closes.
 While user watches videos on Youtube Kids, the iCare extension tracks total video count based on settings.

 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/main/2.JPG">